WHAT IS THE ALEXANDER TECHNIQUE?

 Here is a film from the Alexander Technik Institut Düsseldorf, which gives a brief insight into the way of working (GERMAN):

-And here’s a clip from the United States, which shows very simply, using the example of physical movement, what it’s all about (ENGLISH):
+And here’s a clip from the United States, which very simply, using the example of physical movement, what it’s all about (ENGLISH):